What We Believe

 Celebrated every Sunday and special occasions.

-All Christians are welcome to participate.
+All are welcome to participate.
 "This is my body that is for you.
 Do this in remembrance of me."

 Disciples of Christ celebrate in: